 It’s going to be very annoying and getting any peaceful sleep is almost impossible till you “fix” this behavior.
 You are also at risk of getting nuisance complaints from your neighbors.

-If you are still struggling to keep your dog quiet at night, this post will be for YOU.
+If you are still struggling to keep your dog quiet at night, this post will be for YOU to make your dog love his crate.

 To stop your dog from barking in the crate at night, it’s important to know what triggers his barking behavior and work on eliminating or minimizing these stimuli.
 Too energetic, boredom, sleeping discomfort, potty needs, separation anxiety as well as health issues are some common causes.